 A good Domestic Violence Defense Attorney will be able to have a felony domestic violence charge reduced into a misdemeanor charge.
 Being convicted of a misdemeanor, although bad, is much better than being convicted of a felony domestic violence charge.

-Misdemeanor charges are ones that are usually punished with one year or less of the county jail, whereas felonies convictions usually involves a lengthier imprisonment in a California State Prison, which is a much harsher place to be than county jail.
+Misdemeanor charges are ones that are usually punished with one year or less of county jail, whereas felonies convictions usually involve a lengthier imprisonment in a California State Prison, which is a much harsher place to be than county jail.

 If the prosecution convicts an individual of violating California Penal Code Section 273.5, an individual faces the following consequences.
 A Misdemeanor conviction of this statute carries a maximum of one year in county jail, as well as a fine of up to $6000.

 A felony conviction carries two, three, or four years in California State Prison, as well as a fine of up to $6000.
 If an individual has a conviction for corporal injury to spouse, domestic violence, or domestic battery within the past seven years, he can be sent to jail or prison for a longer period of time, and a fine of up to $10,000.

 If the prosecution convicts an individual of domestic violence (domestic battery) under California Penal Code Section 243(e)(1), an individual faces a maximum jail sentence of one year in county jail, as well as a fine of up to $2000.